benjaminliu1998/CS205_Recommender/index.md

 ![](/images/graph_1.png)

-We run the Python and Scala implementations on GPU and CPU using 1 executor.
-Serially with 1 core, CPU is faster than GPU, both for Scala and Python.
-CPU consists of cores optimized for serial processing, which performs well on a single task run on 1 executor and 1 core.
-GPU consists of thousands of cores that are optimized for parallel computing of multiple tasks.
-Thus when running the Python and Scala versions of the recommender algorithm serially, the CPU performs much faster.
+We ran the Python and Scala implementations on GPU and CPU using 1 executor.
+We see that when the program is run serially with 1 thread, CPU is faster than GPU for both Scala and Python.
+If we look at the runtime comparison plots, using more cores does not decrease GPU execution time significantly against CPU execution time.
+This makes sense since the CPU consists of cores optimized for serial processing which perform well on a single task run on 1 executor and 1 core, while GPU consists of thousands of cores that are optimized for parallel computing of multiple tasks.
+We also see that Scala is significantly faster than Python, as we’ll discuss shortly.

 ![](/images/graph_2.png)